When Is the Best Time

 This panoramic lookout is also a great spot to watch the sunset.
 Bring a jacket even during the day; this viewpoint is heavily windy.
 Information panels provide details about the craters and how they were developed.

-If you use Google Maps to get here I recommend following the old road signs on the journey to Serra do Cume.
-The roads that google suggests are partly very narrow.
-Follow this old signs and you get easily to the top.
+If you use Google Maps to get here, I recommend following the old road signs on the journey to Serra do Cume.
+The roads that Google suggests are partly very narrow.
+Follow these old signs, and you get quickly to the top.

 Enjoy the "50 shades" of green from here.

 Don't miss out on my 9 Azores Guides; hikes, waterfalls, things to see and do, the best time, and my personal tips.

 When you arrive at the airport of Terceira, you will see a picture of Explore Terceira.
 In this photo was a beautiful waterfall in a forest.
 We figured out where this spot is, but the waterfall only occurs in the wetter winter season.
 So, rain or shine, there is always a reason to visit Terceira.